sYoungkin/linux_security_monitoring_with_splunk/README.txt

 # Add vmware plugin in folder before vagrant up
 vagrant plugin install vagrant-vmware-desktop

-# unfortunately creating private networks with vmare is not as trival as with virtual box
+# Unfortunately creating private networks with vmare is not as trival as with virtual box
-# (in inprince the whole thing could be rewritten with virtualbox)
+# (in principle the whole thing could be rewritten using virtualbox, but it is not working for me due to annoying bug)
 # That is, there is not a static IP address.
+After "vagrant up", ssh into the instances (see next lines),
-After vagrant up, just "ip a" to get the address
+# and just "ip a" to get the address.
+It will have this address until you destroy the vms
-# and save it somewhere.
-PASSWORD is "vagrant".
+# SSH PASSWORD is "vagrant".
 Example to connect per ssh:
 #   auditd ip 192.168.142.148:
 #       ssh vagrant@192.168.142.148
 #   saul ip 192.168.142.158: